About paying school fees

 What you need to pay

-You need the biller code and payment number on your invoice.
+You need to log-on to your own internet banking, and make a BPAY payment using the biller code and payment number on your invoice.

 Paying at a service centre